Cyclone Lam: Preparations and impact

 When the BoM first classified Lam as Tropical Low 13U, the agency also issued a cyclone watch for the Cape York Peninsula and Arnhem Land.
 Before the storm struck, officials transported residents in Lam's path by air to the capital city Darwin.
 All 426 people living in Warruwi were airlifted, and the storm caused many schools in the region to be closed; students from Warruwi continued classes after they evacuated to Darwin.
 Residents anticipated Lam's intensity to be lower at landfall, which left some off guard.

-The origins of Lam brought heavy rainfall and flooding to Far North Queensland.
+Lam's precursor brought heavy rainfall and flooding to Far North Queensland.
 Upon striking Northern Territory, Cyclone Lam produced estimated wind gusts of 230 km/h (145 mph), which knocked down many trees and power lines.
 The highest observed wind gust was 170 km/h at Cape Wessel on Rimbija Island.
 The winds were strong enough to cause two anemometers to fail, with peak recordings of 150 km/h on Elcho Island and 93 km/h on Milingimbi Island.
 Offshore Northern Territory, Lam destroyed several houses along Elcho Island and left residents without water or electricity.
 In the town of Galiwinku on the island, two-thirds of the houses were affected, with 130 having roof damage, ten seriously damaged, and six destroyed.
 By a week after the storm, 250 residents were still displaced.
-However, water and power were restored to Galinwinku by February 25.
+However, water and power were restored to Galinwinku by 25 February.
 Damage on Elcho Island estimated to be A$80 million (US$62.5 million).
 Total damage in the Northern Territory exceeded A$100 million (US$78.1 million).